Welcome to LIGN105

 * Reading of all assigned readings and court cases for discussion in class (attendance will be noted)

-* Written homework assignments (20% of grade) - must be turned in on date due
+* Written homework assignments (17% of grade) - must be turned in on date due

 * In-class 1-1/2 hour written midterm examination (25% of grade)

-* In-class 2-hour written final examination (30% of grade)
+* In-class 2-hour written final examination (33% of grade)

 * An essay (3-double spaced pages) treating a new court case relating to one of the topics of the course (25% of grade)

 IV.
-Course Text & Reader
+Course Reader

-* Course reader: (to be purchased from University Readers at: www.students.universityreaders.com/store
+* Course reader: (to be purchased from University Readers at: https//students.universityreaders.com/store or call 1-800-200-3908, ext.
+503.

 V. Due dates of Exams and Written Essay

-* Midterm Exam: In class, Tuesday, April 30 (Week V)
+* Midterm Exam: In class, Tuesday, February 14 (Week VI)

-* Written Essay: Due Thursday, June 6 (Week X)
+* Written Essay: Due Thursday, March 16 (Week X)

-* Final Exam: In class, Monday, June 10, 11:30-1:30 (Week XI)
+* Final Exam: In class, Tuesday, March 21, 11:30-1:30 (Week XI)